jo-ai-chim/Google_Trends_Predictions/README.md

   </a>
 </p>

-<h3 align="center">Are predicitions made using Google Trends data better than gambling?</h3>
+<h2 align="center">Are predicitions based on Google Trends data better than gambling?</h2>

 <p align="center">
   A brief introductory analysis if Google Trends data can be used to have a look in the future - by trying to predict the stock price of the german stock index DAX.